Speakers

 How bewitched

 In this experimental presentation, the world seems to be out of order: Can you blow up a balloon in a bottle?
 What does a bottle devil do and why?
 Corks fall onto a table top and remain upright.
 Metal discs refuse to fall into a shot glass.
 An unprepared table tennis ball refuses to float on water.
 You have to see that an inverting lens behaves differently with red and blue letters, otherwise you won't believe it.
 All experiments follow scientific laws that are explained in an understandable way and are surprising and entertaining.
 All have to do with air or components of air.
-Many of the experiments can also be carried out at home with simple means.
+Many of the experiments can also be carried out at home using simple means.

 Duration: 45 - 60 minutes